 Honeybee Coffee

 Vibe – What started as an airstream trailer in 2014 has now expanded to four physical locations.
-Their West Shop (Kingston Pike/Lovell), the biggest of the three, features lots of natural lighting, a modern design, and a welcoming feel.
+Their West Shop (Kingston Pike/Lovell) features lots of natural lighting, a modern design, and a welcoming feel.
 Their SoKno Shop on Sevier Avenue is quiet and laid back with lots of comfy seating.
 Their third shop opened down the way in Sevierville, and the fourth can be found inside West Town Mall.
 They encourage customers to ask questions to expand their coffee knowledge and further the specialty coffee community.
 Visitors to Knoxville can expect high-quality specialty coffee in East Tennessee from Honeybee and other coffeehouses.

 Roast – They roast their own at the West Shop for use at their own shops and wholesale clients.
 They recently launched a new Limited Release Project, releasing small batches of very special & unique coffees currently just in Knoxville, so come by and try some!